Useful Notes / Seven Years' War

-- The word Jaeger means hunter because they were special ops people recruited from German hunters, gamekeepers, and the like.
+- The word Jaeger means hunter because they were light infantry recruited from German hunters, gamekeepers, and the like.

 - Rangers were small bands of frontiersmen recruited by the English provinces as border guards.
 Roger's Rangers were one of the most famous of these.

 - Color-Coded for Your Convenience: British Red coats, French White, Austrian White, Prussian Blue, Russian Green, etc. And Yankee whatever they could bring...